 The University of Minnesota is making real-time, difficult decisions in response to COVID-19, while also keeping the wellbeing of students, faculty, and staff at the forefront.
 Learn about changes to campus life here.
 And see how the University is leading on the front lines of COVID-19 treatment, therapies, and vaccines here.

-To address urgent needs, the University established three new funds focused on providing COVID-19 relief to core priorities.
+To address urgent needs, the University established three new funds focused on COVID-19 core priorities.

 You can help

-For students forced to quickly adapt to new learning realities and new financial circumstances due to COVID-19, the impact is significant and immediate, especially for those who already face financial insecurity.
-The new University of Minnesota systemwide Student Emergency Fund helps students with expenses related to housing, food, transportation, and more.
+Students continue to adapt to new learning realities and difficult financial circumstances due to COVID-19.
+The University of Minnesota systemwide Student Emergency Fund helps students with expenses related to housing, food, transportation, and more.
 Learn more and hear from students who received emergency support.

-The impact to front-line caregivers in clinics and hospitals, both here on campus and around the state, is significant and the needs are growing.
-The new U of M Caregiver Emergency Fund will ensure they have the resources and equipment to serve patients as needs grow.
+The U of M Caregiver Emergency Fund ensures that front-line caregivers in clinics and hospitals, both here on campus and around the state, have the resources and equipment to serve patients as needs grow.

-Donations to the fund will provide lifesaving patient care equipment—like ventilators and protective gear, as well as support for our researchers’ most innovative ideas.
-Additionally, it will help advance clinical trials underway at the University of Minnesota, treating patients at different stages of coronavirus infection.
+Gifts to this fund provide lifesaving equipment like ventilators and protective gear, as well as support for our researchers’ most innovative ideas.
+It also helps advance clinical trials at the University of Minnesota, treating patients at different stages of coronavirus infection.

 Other ways to support the University’s COVID-19 relief efforts